MicrosoftDocs/azure-docs/articles/azure-vmware/fix-deployment-provisioning-failures.md

 ## Collect error or failure messages

+> [!NOTE]
-On occasion, pre-validation checks may fail prior to a deployment and the only information available will be the error and/or failure messages.
+> On occasion, pre-validation checks may fail prior to a deployment and the only information available will be the error and/or failure messages.
 These can be helpful in a number of failures, for instance quota-related issues, and it's important to include these messages in the support request.
-To collect these, see the earlier section in this article, "Collect a summary of errors."
+To collect these, see the [Collect a summary of errors](#collect-a-summary-of-errors)

 ## Create your support request